mia-platform/documentation/docs/getting_started/quickstart.md

 * **price**, type: number
 * **quantity**, type: number

+Great!
 You have create your first collection!
 Now you should expose you collection through an Endpoint and create your first API.

 Go to the Section Endpoint and press the button "Create new endpoint".
 Insert the following information.